home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 The [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) scores an integration on the code quality and user experience.
 Each level of the quality scale consists of a list of requirements.
 If an integration matches all requirements, it's considered to have reached that level.

-New integrations are required to fulfill at least the bronze tier, but we highly recommend aiming for higher tiers.
-Be sure to look at the [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) list of requirements.
+New integrations are required to fulfill at least the bronze tier so be sure to look at the [Integration Quality Scale](https://www.home-assistant.io/docs/quality_scale/) list of requirements.
 It helps to improve the code and user experience tremendously.

 ```json
 {